withastro/astro/docs/src/pages/comparing-astro-vs-other-tools.md

 Gatsby doesn't support partial hydration, and instead makes the user load and rehydrate the entire page in the browser, even if most of the page content is static.
 This creates a slower page load and worse performance for your website.
 Gatsby has [a community plugin](https://www.gatsbyjs.com/plugins/gatsby-plugin-no-javascript/) for removing all JavaScript from the page, but this would break many websites.
 This leaves you with an all-or-nothing decision for interactivity on each page.

-Gatsby has a great plugin ecosystem, which could make make Gatsby a better choice for your project depending on your needs. [gatsby-plugin-image](https://www.gatsbyjs.com/plugins/gatsby-plugin-image/) is a popular plugin for image optimizations, which could make Gatsby a better choice for some image-heavy websites.
+Gatsby has a great plugin ecosystem, which could make Gatsby a better choice for your project depending on your needs. [gatsby-plugin-image](https://www.gatsbyjs.com/plugins/gatsby-plugin-image/) is a popular plugin for image optimizations, which could make Gatsby a better choice for some image-heavy websites.

 #### Case Study: Building a Documentation Website